Today, a customer’s experience is fast becoming a business differentiator.

-This makes the Spanish-speaking market one of the fastest-growing segments in the country.
-Also, the Spanish-speaking population has become an essential workforce to businesses, and enabling communications with the Spanish-speaking community, helps you to create better customer service and opens opportunities for potential upselling.
+This makes the Spanish-speaking market one of the fastest growing segments in the country.
+Also, the Spanish-speaking population has become an essential workforce to businesses and by enabling communications with the Spanish speaking community, it helps you to create better customer service and opens opportunities for potential upselling.

 Communication brings people together and allows you to have an effective means of understanding their unique needs and wants.
 And communication is an important management function that allows you to lower your call attrition numbers because callers will be more willing to stay on hold if they know they can be connected to a Spanish-speaking agent.

 Communication is the key that unlocks the door to your business.

 It doesn’t matter what language we speak; no one wants to be put on hold because we want our calls to be answered in a timely manner.
 For this reason, it’s important for the Spanish speaking community to be able to speak with someone in their own language.
 This also helps to increase your caller’s satisfaction and gives your customer a good impression of your insurance business.

 Why go through the difficult process of locating, recruiting, hiring, and training in-house staff, when you can leverage the existing talent of an established Spanish speaking call center?

 There’s no need, because we’re able to fulfill your needs.

 The insurance business is all about supporting your customers, and by providing customer support service in Spanish you’ll be able to show your customers that you care about their business and are able to help them with their needs.
 In a study conducted by Intercom, 35% of the survey respondents shared that they would be willing to switch to products that are available in their native tongues and with few companies offering bilingual customer support, your opportunity is great.